 Views from the Eiffel Tower

 There are signs at the top explaining the famous sights that can be seen from the top.
-But to be honest with you, one should ask oneself which places can't be seen from the top of the tower, since, in reality, you will be able to see, more or less clearly, almost every corner of Paris.
-But let's see which are the most significant places you can see from the Iron Lady.
+But to be honest with you, one should ask oneself which places can't be seen from the top of the tower, as you can actually see, more or less clearly, almost every corner of Paris.
+But well, let's see what are the most significant places you can see from the Iron Lady.

 1. Arc de Triomphe

-The first monument you will see right in front and to the north of the Tower is the Arc de Triomphe.
-Besides being one of the most important monuments in the city, its strategic location and its 50-metre height will make it easy to see, even in bad weather.
+The first monument you will see just in front and to the north of the Tower is the Arc de Triomphe, besides being one of the most important monuments of the city, its strategic location and its 50 metres high will allow you to see it without any problem, even in bad weather.
 However, I recommend you see the monument from the first floor (115 metres high), as this will give you a more direct view.

 If you go up the Tower during the day, you will be able to see the Arc de Triomphe surrounded by trees and partly bordered by the Seine River.
 And if you are at the Eiffel Tower at night you will be able to see the lights of the Arc and the surrounding parks.
 Given its remoteness, it is difficult to see its forms very well, although it is easy to identify given its height.